MISSISSIPPI CODE TITLE 45.

 (g) A first-time offender fourteen (14) years of age or

-lifetime registration and shall be eligible to petition to be relieved of the
+registration, but shall be eligible to petition to be relieved of the duty to

 (h) Registration following arrest or arraignment for